Azure/terraform-azurerm-avm-res-operationalinsights-workspace/README.md

   - `event_hub_authorization_rule_resource_id` - (Optional) The resource ID of the event hub authorization rule to send logs and metrics to.
   - `event_hub_name` - (Optional) The name of the event hub.
 If none is specified, the default event hub will be selected.
   - `marketplace_partner_resource_id` - (Optional) The full ARM resource ID of the Marketplace resource to which you would like to send Diagnostic LogsLogs.
-  - `target_resource_id` - (Optional) The resource ID of the resource to which the diagnostic setting will be attached.
-If not specified, the diagnostic setting will be attached to the Log Analytics Workspace itself.

 Type: